Improvements In Modern Furnaces

 Conventional furnaces have a standing pilot system, a pilot light that runs continuously and makes sure that the heat-producing burners run.
 This little flame is usually exposed to currents of air in the room, so something as little as a sudden draft can blow it out, causing the gas to shut off automatically.
 A standing pilot also has to stay lit around the clock, so that in the cold months, you’re constantly using fuel even if the system isn’t on.

 Newer systems have what’s called an intermittent pilot, which is electronic.
-When the thermostat calls for heat, the intermittent pilot creates and electric spark that lights the gas, and goes idle until called to do so again.
+When the thermostat calls for heat, the intermittent pilot creates an electric spark that lights the gas and goes idle until called to do so again.
 While intermittent igniters cost a bit more, they can do away with a lot of frustration of having your furnace shut off at inconvenient times.

 If you’re in the Northern Virginia area, Twin Air in Manassas is your all-in-one place for all your heating and air conditioning needs.
 If you have any questions about furnaces, efficiency, or such, call us at (703) 754-1062 or get in touch on our website.